nityamd/aperture_effects/README.md

 # aperture_effects
 The following is a description of the problem statement.
-The notebook describes the calculation for a single galaxy and how
+The notebook describes the calculation for a single galaxy, how
-<i>aperture_spec.py</i> works and how to obtain multiple aperture measurements of any spectral indicator for any galaxy.
+<i>aperture_spec.py</i> works and how to use <i>aperture_spec.py</i> to obtain multiple aperture measurements of any spectral indicator for any galaxy.

 <h1>Aperture effects in Galaxy Mass Estimation</h1>